-Section 608 technician certification is required to dispose of all appliances, excluding small appliances (an appliance that is fully manufactured, charged, and hermetically sealed in a factory with five pounds or less of refrigerant), motor vehicle air conditioners (MVACs), or MVAC-like appliances.
+Section 608 technician certification is required to dispose of appliances, except for small appliances (an appliance that is fully manufactured, charged, and hermetically sealed in a factory with five pounds or less of refrigerant), motor vehicle air conditioners (MVACs), or MVAC-like appliances.

 Can my employer send another person to purchase refrigerant for me?

 Yes.
 You or your employer can send a coworker to purchase refrigerant, or designate somebody else to receive delivery on your behalf.
 The purchasing account holder is the buyer, and anyone purchasing refrigerant under that account is allowed to conduct the transaction, provided that the account holder can demonstrate they are a certified technician or currently employ a certified technician.

 What type of documentation do I need to purchase refrigerant?

 Refrigerant sellers must verify that the buyer is a certified technician or currently employs a certified technician.
 Documentation such as a copy of a technician certification card, a technician certificate issued by the certification program, or documentation that demonstrates that the buyer currently employs a certified technician (if the buyer is an employer) is acceptable.

 What should I do if I believe that someone is using my technician certification card to purchase refrigerant without my permission?